YerinAlexey/miniplug/README.md

 Minimalistic plugin manager for ZSH.

 It was developed as a drop-in replacement for [zplug](https://github.com/zplug/zplug) and [Antigen](https://github.com/zsh-users/antigen).
 They both have serious problems and are not maintained anymore.
-The suggested [Antibody](https://github.com/getantibody/antibody) is just weird, why would we need a native language like Go to write a plugin manager for the shell?

 # Features
 - No crashes or double plugin loading when re-sourcing `.zshrc`